orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-email.md

 ##  Introduction

 The `email` action sends an email with optionally XML form data, attachments, and PDF.
-It is automatically associated with the "Email" button, but can be called by an process.
+It is automatically associated with the "Email" button, but can be called by a process.

 ## Parameters